stackabletech/test-dev-cluster/README.md

 This builds `stackabletech/k3s`.

-The kubernetes control plane has it's own image based on debian.
+The kubernetes control plane has its own image based on debian.
 This is because there are far too many issues with running k3s in centos containers OOTB.

 ## Debian/Centos image